THE SPORT INDUSTRY NEXTGEN LEADERS FOR 2019 HAVE BEEN UNVEILED

 The Sport Industry NextGen Leaders of 2019 bring an unprecedented range of skillsets ranging from commercial partnerships and sales, content production, digital and data expertise, esports, finance and participation to sponsorship strategy, sports policy, talent management and emerging technologies.
 The range of organisations represented includes AEG Europe, BT Sport, EA Sports, ESL, Facebook, F1, Hawk-Eye Innovations, Saracens Rugby Club, Sport England, Wasserman and more.

 The Sport Industry NextGen Selection Committee - which was formed of Sport Industry NextGen Coaches, partners, and industry experts – selected the rising stars both for their existing ability and their future potential.

 After being announced in October, 2019's Sport Industry NextGen Leaders will be officially unveiled as a group for the first time at Sport Industry NextGen Unlocked on 7th February 2019 at Village Underground, London.
 The ballot is officially closed but if you would like to register your place on the reserve list please email: [email protected].

-Throughout the year, the Sport Industry NextGen Leaders embark on a yearlong Leadership Package, which includes legal insight from Howard Kennedy, a leadership workshop from Loughborough University London, a 24-hour experience with IDG at Sandhurst, a membership to the Sport Industry Breakfast Club, and additional networking and learning opportunities, as well as personal development and an introduction to an expanded and powerful network of likeminded peers.
+Throughout the year, the Sport Industry NextGen Leaders embark on a 12-month Leadership Package, which includes legal insight from Howard Kennedy, a leadership workshop from Loughborough University London, a 24-hour experience with IDG at Sandhurst, a membership to the Sport Industry Breakfast Club, and additional networking and learning opportunities, as well as personal development and an introduction to an expanded and powerful network of likeminded peers.